SanderVocke/shoopdaloop/docs/source/concept.rst

    :width: 200px
    :alt: Synchronization to the sync loop.

-   Synchronization to the sync loop.
+   Synchronization to the sync loop (note the picture needs updating, as at the time it was called "master loop").